 Tamayo, the CARES worker, acknowledged the importance of being transparent with families and gaining parents’ trust — especially if they have previous involvement with the city’s Administration for Children’s Services.

-“I’m very straightforward and honest with them, I let them know the differences between the two approaches, and how we can better work as partners and collaborators as opposed to what an investigative travel would entail,” he said.
+“I’m very straightforward and honest with them, I let them know the differences between the two approaches, and how we can better work as partners and collaborators as opposed to what an investigative track would entail,” he said.
 “I’m empowering them using their strengths so they can pretty much have ACS out of their lives.”

 Those strengths, he added, can include parent’s previous attempts to meet their children’s needs, close ties to family or friends, or connection to a school or faith community.
 Workers with CARES also help families identify the people in their lives who can serve as supports.